eprbell/dali-rp2/README.md

 * **[Change Log](#change-log)**

 ## Introduction
-[DaLI](https://github.com/eprbell/dali-rp2) (Data Loader Interface) is a data loader and input generator for [RP2](https://github.com/eprbell/rp2), the privacy-focused, free, non-commercial, open-source, community-driven cryptocurrency tax calculator: DaLI removes the need to manually prepare RP2 input files.
+[DaLI](https://github.com/eprbell/dali-rp2) (Data Loader Interface) is a data loader and input generator for [RP2](https://github.com/eprbell/rp2), the privacy-focused, free, non-commercial, open-source, community-driven multi-country cryptocurrency tax calculator: DaLI removes the need to manually prepare RP2 input files.
 Just like RP2, DaLI is also free, non-commercial, open-source and it prioritizes user privacy by storing crypto transaction data on the user's computer and never sending it anywhere else.

 It performs the following operations:
 * it reads in crypto transaction information from multiples native sources: CSV files and/or REST-based services;